mghpcsim/rtd-nese/docs/source/services.rst

 a data lake, and not fast direct attached storage to an HPC cluster, as each of the institutions already had this service.

 At this time, NESE is not supporting the S3 protocol.
-If you are interested in S3 file services, `Open Storage Network (OSN) <https://www.openstoragenetwork.org>`_ provides this as a free service for NSF PIs up to 50 TB and larger allocations are available with hardware purchases.
-For getting access to an OSN bucket, see the `OSN allocations documentation <https://openstoragenetwork.readthedocs.io/en/latest/allocations.html#allocations>`_ for more information.

 NESE Tape
 ---------